Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 bounding {-s shape | -c xmin ymin zmin xmax ymax zmax} [-obb] [-shape name] [-dump] [-notriangulation] [-perfmeter name NbIters] [-save xmin ymin zmin xmax ymax zmax] [-nodraw] [-optimal] [-exttoler]
 ~~~~~

 Computes and displays the bounding box (BndBox) of a shape.
-The bounding box is a cuboid circumscribes the source shape.
+The bounding box is a cuboid that circumscribes the source shape.
-Generaly, bounding boxes can be divided on two main types:
+Generaly, bounding boxes can be divided into two main types:
   - axis-aligned BndBox (AABB).
-I.e. the box whose edges are parallel to the some axis of World Coordinate System (WCS);
+I.e. the box whose edges are parallel to an axis of World Coordinate System (WCS);
   - oriented BndBox (OBB).
 I.e. not AABB.

-Detailed information about this command is availabe in DRAW help-system (enter "help bounding" in DRAW-application).
+Detailed information about this command is availabe in DRAW help-system (enter "help bounding" in DRAW application).

 **Example 1: Creation of AABB with given corners**
 ~~~~~